 300 Hour Teacher Training in Pittsburgh

-In partnership with Exhale Yoga and Falk Laboratory School
+In partnership with Illume (formerly Exhale Yoga) and Falk Laboratory School

 Frameworks Yoga offers inclusive training and teaching techniques that support everybody’s practice.
 You‘ll receive deep insight from guest teachers who offer a variety of perspectives.